Canadiens take Juraj Slafkovsky with top pick in NHL draft - WHIZ News

 Children of late Hall of Famers Guy Lafleur and Mike Bossy also addressed the crowd, along with Canadiens coach Martin St. Louis, who was serenaded by chants of “Ole!
 Ole!
 Ole!”
 Famously undrafted before having a Hall of Fame career, St. Louis joked: “It took me 45 years to finally be at my first draft.
 It was worth the wait.”

-The opposite pressure now belongs to Slafkovsky, who could soon play alongside top Canadiens forwards Nick Suzuki and Cole Caufield.
+The opposite pressure now belongs to Slafkovsky, who could soon play alongside top Montreal forwards Nick Suzuki and Cole Caufield.
+That could be the plan for Hughes and St. Louis, who did their homework on Slafkovsky before picking him.

+“They knew me pretty well,” he said.
+“They knew almost everything, how I play, what I do where on the ice, so I think it’s a really good organization and the important thing is they know what they want and I know what I want.
+It’s just good for me that they picked me.”

 Follow AP Hockey Writer Stephen Whyno on Twitter at https://twitter.com/SWhyno